Guichaguri/MondayPowerBIAdapter/README.md

 ## Security

-You don't have to trust I won't look into your data, you can self-host the adapter or deploy your own to Heroku
+I won't look into your data, but you don't have to trust me.
+Feel free to self-host the adapter or deploy your own to Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Guichaguri/MondayPowerBIAdapter/)